-- Container Gardening: Use Grow bags, pots, planters and containers to grow herbs, greens, tomatoes and other small vegetables on your terrace or balcony.
+- Container Gardening: Use Grow bags, pots, planters, and containers to grow herbs, greens, tomatoes, and another small vegetables on your terrace or balcony.

 - Raised Beds: Create raised beds to grow a variety of vegetables, herbs, and even some fruits.
 Raised beds provide better drainage, easier weed control, and are easier to maintain.

-- Vertical Gardening: Maximize your space by using vertical structures like creeper net, trellises, wall-mounted planters, or hanging baskets to grow climbing plants like bitter gourd, bottle gourd, ridge gourd, cucumbers and lablab.
+- Vertical Gardening: Maximize your space by using vertical structures like creeper nets, trellises, wall-mounted planters, or hanging baskets to grow climbing plants like bitter gourd, bottle gourd, ridge gourd, cucumbers, and lablab.

 - Companion Planting: Practice companion planting by growing complementary plants together to enhance growth and deter pests.
 For example, planting basil with tomatoes can improve the tomatoes’ flavor and repel certain pests.